altertek/altertek.org/src/en/pages/terms-conditions.md

 The instance is on a server that is managed by Altertek without sharing data to third parties.
 IP addresses are anonymized, no personal data is collected.
 You will be able to view the statistics publicly in the near future.

-Altertek fully adheres to the values of the Chatons collective as stipulated in the  [manifesto and the charter](https://chatons.org/en/charter-and-manifesto).